liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/06-retrieve-and-display-entries.markdown

     setListAdapter(_adapter);

-This adapter uses the default layout `simple_list_item_2`.
-Recall that you used the default layout `simple_list_item_1` for each guestbook in the drawer.
-That layout is sufficient for showing guestbook names because it displays a single string for each list item.
-However, each entry needs to display two strings: the message, and the name of the person who left it.
-This is where `simple_list_item_2` comes in; it lets you display two strings for each list item.
+This adapter has significantly more code than the guestbooks adapter.
+This is because the entries adapter uses the default layout `simple_list_item_2`.
+Recall that the guestbooks adapter uses the default layout `simple_list_item_1`.
+This layout is sufficient for showing guestbook names because it displays only a single string for each list item.
+Each entry, however, should display two

-The `getView` method is overridden so that you can tell `simple_list_item_2` what two strings to display.
-After using `findViewById` to retrieve the layout's two strings, `setText` is used to set their content to an entry's message and name.
-The `setTypeface` and `setTextSize` methods are then used to format the message in bold and shrink the name, respectively.
-You then use the `setListAdapter` method to set the adapter to the default `ListView` of `EntriesFragment`.
+strings: the entry's message, and the name of the person who left it.
+The `simple_list_item_2` layout lets you display these strings, because it displays two strings for each list item.
+You need to tell it what two strings to display, though.
+This is why you override the `getView` method.
+After using `findViewById` to retrieve the `simple_list_item_2` layout's two strings, you use `setText` to set the strings' content to an entry's message and name.
+You then use the `setTypeface` and `setTextSize` methods, respectively, to format the entry's message in bold and shrink the name.
+You finish by using `setListAdapter` to set the adapter to `EntriesFragment`'s implicit `ListView`.

-Like the guestbooks adapter, the entries adapter's contents also need to refresh following a successful server call.
+Like the guestbooks adapter, you also need to refresh the entries adapter's contents following a successful server call.
 To do so, add the following code at the end of the `reloadEntries` method:

     _adapter.notifyDataSetChanged();

-Now that your `EntriesFragment` class can properly place entries in a `ListView`, you're ready to integrate it with `GuestbooksActivity`.
+Now that `EntriesFragment` can put entries in its `ListView`, you're ready to add the fragment to `GuestbooksActivity`.
 First, you need to put a fragment container in the layout you want the fragment to appear in.
 In short, a fragment container is a layout used to hold a fragment.
-For more information, see
-[Android's documentation on adding fragments at runtime](http://developer.android.com/training/basics/fragments/fragment-ui.html#AddAtRuntime).
+For more information, see [Android's documentation on adding fragments at runtime](http://developer.android.com/training/basics/fragments/fragment-ui.html#AddAtRuntime).
 Since you want the entries to appear in `GuestbooksActivity`, your first thought might be to put the fragment container directly in `activity_guestbooks.xml`.
 Don't do this.
-The Navigation Drawer template in Android Studio created the layout `content_guestbooks.xml` to hold the activity's content.
-Open this file and place the following fragment container inside the `RelativeLayout`:
+Recall that the Navigation Drawer Activity template in Android Studio created the layout `content_guestbooks.xml` to hold the activity's main body content.
+Open `content_guestbooks.xml` and place the following fragment container inside the `RelativeLayout`:

     <FrameLayout
         android:id="@+id/fragment_container"